abihsoro/qwen38-flash-next-v620/README.md

 # Qwen3.8-Flash-Next - 4× Radeon PRO V620 32GB (128GB Total) - 100 TPS Decode - 1250 TPS PP

-> **Credit / Acknowledgements.** This project measures, documents and builds on a deployment of
+> **Credit / Acknowledgements.** This project builds on a deployment of
 > **[leapdragon/vllm-rdna2-qwen](https://github.com/leapdragon/vllm-rdna2-qwen)** — Aron Hsiao's
 > vLLM fork that brings **Qwen3.8-Flash-Next** to **4× AMD Radeon PRO V620** (Navi 21 / gfx1030,
 > 32 GB) on TheRock ROCm 7.14, with the PLE n-gram CPU offload, the RDNA2 decode kernels and the
 > one-shot all-reduce.
-The reference numbers we compare against, much of the measurement methodology,
-> and several of the tools in `tools/rdna2/` all come from that repository (Apache-2.0, in turn
-> derived from [vLLM](https://github.com/vllm-project/vllm)); the E19 tuning work retained on the
-> serving box was itself built on top of it.
-Without leapdragon's work none of this would exist —
-> full attribution lives in [HOUSEKEEPING](#housekeeping).

 Everything we did to get **Qwen3.8-Flash-Next (176 B, ~6 B active + 51 B-row CPU n-gram table)** serving at **~100 tokens/s decode single-stream (MTP=3) and ~68 t/s (MTP=0)** on a **4× Radeon PRO
 V620** box — and, once the batched-decode path is repaired, **~266 tokens/s of aggregate decode at 12 concurrent users** — from hardware bring-up through a measured tuning campaign — captured here as data, tables, tooling and a full work log.

 ## The story

 AI cloud compute became more expensive for me as every month went by.
 I could code an (equivalent) 40-50K LOC python app with $300 in cloud AI compute in 2025.
 That cannot be touched for under $1000 (or more) now.
 I was a crypto miner.
 I was a computer geek.
-So I decided to build the best inference rig I could for under $5K that could perform as well as Opus 4.X and GPT5.5 - the model I chose was Qwen3.8-Flash-Next.
+So I decided to build the best inference rig I could for under $5K that could perform as well as Opus 4.X and GPT5.5.

-Yes.
+The challenges were not whether it could be done - because it already had been done.
+The challenge was whether it could be done under the budget, but also with a much more usable 100 t/s.
+Budgetarily, this meant evaluating the rig using consumer-grade hardware versus server-grade hardware.
+And from the LLM-side, it meant we needed flexibility to the LLM, its setup, and molding the serving parameters to non-ideal hardware setups.
+This naturally leans toward MoE models versus dense models.
+Given these boundary conditions, I chose the Qwen3.8-Flash-Next model, which leapdragon had already shown can generate 60-65 tps (MTP0) on server-grade hardware (Threadripper could be considered high-end consumer-grade, but it is basically a variation of EPYC server-grade cpu).
+That system had 4 x16 slots, both physical and logical.
+I want to know if we can run it on a SINGLE x16 slot using a PCIe switch.
+That system's BIOS was designed to handle the large memory spacing and could handle the 4 32GB address spacing required by the GPUs.
+Would a simple, everyday motherboard be able to do the same?

+It was a simple question: Right now (Summer 2026), can we build a usable frontier-level coder working for under $5000.

+Yes we can.

 My rig, an X570 ASUS TUF mobo running with 64GB of DDR4-3000 and Ryzen 5950X is able to generate 100 TPS in MTP3 using (4) V620 GPUS.
 Stabily.
 Repeatably.
 When I learned how to setup 8-12 GPU mining rigs, there was no AI to